GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-11-09-pypromice-release-checklist.md

 ## 6. Update the pypromice conda feedstock

 The [pypromice conda feedstock](https://github.com/conda-forge/pypromice-feedstock) contains the conda-forge build for pypromice (which is available [here](https://anaconda.org/conda-forge/pypromice)).
-To update the build to the latest version, make a fork of the feedstock repo (there might be one already [here](https://github.com/GEUS-Glaciology-and-Climate/pypromice-feedstock), make a new branch, and update the `recipe/meta.yaml` file.
-This can be updated automatically with the `grayskull` package as so:
+The new pypi version will automatically be detected in the feedstock and create a new PR for you to review.
+If you are not happy with the build then you can always make the build yourself and open a new PR on a branch, using the `grayskull` package as so:

 ```
 grayskull pypi pypromice